joinnextblock/observatory-website/index.md

 ## Real-Time Block Processing

-For every new Bitcoin block, Telescope enables the Observatory to:
+For every new Bitcoin block, Telescope enables the Observatory to monitor only three things:

-1. Calculate the exact lunar phase and determine which named moon we're in
+1. **Bitcoin Moon Phase**: Calculate the exact lunar phase and determine which named moon we're in
-2. Identify the current solar season and our position within it
+2. **Bitcoin Sun Season**: Identify the current solar season and our position within it
-3. Check if the block coincides with an eclipse event
-4. Process block weight and transaction data to determine atmospheric conditions
+3. **Atmospheric Conditions**: Process block weight and transaction data to determine observational clarity
-5. Analyze network efficiency to gauge observational clarity

 This deterministic system requires no external data sources while providing multiple layers of meaningful time markers that transform blockchain progression into an intuitive astronomical narrative.
 Telescope's type-safe API ensures that all calculations are accurate and reliable, making the Observatory a trustworthy celestial timekeeper for NextBlock City.

 # Understanding Our Celestial System

-## The Lunar Cycle: Our Daily Guide
+## The Bitcoin Moon Cycle: Our Daily Guide
-The Observatory's virtual moon creates a lunar calendar that guides our daily operations.
+The Observatory's Bitcoin Moon creates a lunar calendar that guides our daily operations.
 Each moon cycle consists of 8 phases that complete every 4,032 blocks (approximately one month), with each phase lasting exactly 504 blocks.
 Bitcoin's genesis block (block 0) marks a full moon.
 A complete cycle consists of 13 named moons, from the Orange Moon to the Satoshi's Moon, each containing 8 phases.

 ### Moon Phases